 - Eliminate distractions such as electronics, books, etc.

-- Sit comfortably at your table.
+- Sit comfortably at your table

-- Choose your food wisely, selecting something that nourishes you.
+- Choose your food wisely, selecting something that nourishes you

-- Notice and appreciate the appearance of your food, the colors and the arrangement on your plate.
+- Notice and appreciate the appearance of your food, the colors, and the arrangement on your plate

-- Breathe in the smells.
+- Breathe in the smells

-- Eat slowly, savoring one bite at a time and noticing the taste and feel of your food.
+- Eat slowly, savoring one bite at a time and noticing the taste and feel of your food

-- Allow yourself to feel grateful for the food, your setting, and the experience.
+- Allow yourself to feel grateful for the food, your setting, and the experience

 Yoga or Tai Chi

 In Sanskrit, yoga means union, the connection of mind and body.
 In practices like yoga or tai chi, you move your body in precise ways as you concentrate on the sensations in your body.
 Concentration focuses and quiets the mind to allow balance and flow.
-These practices help build both physical and psychological flexibility both on and off the mat.
-You don’t have to be able to twist yourself into a pretzel or stand on your head in order to do these mindful movement practices.
+These mindfulness practices help build physical and psychological flexibility on and off the mat.
+You don’t have to be able to twist yourself into a pretzel or stand on your head to do these mindful movement practices.
 Find classes for all levels in your community or online.

 Body Scan